cloudify-cosmo/cloudify-rest-docs/source/includes/_users.md

 `new_username` | string | The username.
 `password` | string | The user password.
 `role_name` | string | The user role.
 One of the following: `sys_admin`, `default`.

+Valid system roles are:

+* `sys_admin` - User that can manage Cloudify

+* `default` - User exists, but has no special permissions

 ### Response
 A `User` resource.